WHAT YOU SHOULD KNOW:

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

-- Developmental screening tests: Your child's caregiver will ask when your child reached developmental milestones.
+- Developmental screening tests: Your child's healthcare provider will ask when your child reached developmental milestones.
 Some examples of milestones are when your child began to reach for items or smile at others.
-Your child's caregiver will ask you questions about your child's behavior.
+Your child's healthcare provider will ask you questions about your child's behavior.
 A psychologist may ask you and your child's teachers about his behavior at home and at school.
 He may watch your child while he plays or talks with other children.
 He may test your child's memory, problem-solving, coordination, reading, writing, or numbers skills.

-- Blood tests: Caregivers may draw blood from your child to test for anemia (decreased red blood cells) or lead poisoning.
+- Blood tests: Healthcare providers may draw blood from your child to test for anemia (decreased red blood cells) or lead poisoning.
 These conditions can cause symptoms that are similar to Asperger syndrome.

-- Hearing and vision tests: Caregivers may rule out other causes of speech problems by testing how your child sees and hears.
+- Hearing and vision tests: Healthcare providers may rule out other causes of speech problems by testing how your child sees and hears.

 - Psychological screening tests: A psychologist may check for other problems that can look like Asperger syndrome or exist with it.
 Some examples are anxiety, depression, or attention deficit hyperactivity disorder (ADHD).